LeonardBue/MPB/Analysis-of-the-Heli-GPS-Data.md

 before, now have fallen to the ground ([Schoennagel et al., 2012](#ref-schoennagelEffectsMountainPine2012)).

+Three broad areas of interest have been selected based on availability of observed MPB attack in the years 2011, 2019, 2020, and 2021, while also having a dense network of paved roads and gravel roads.
+As already shown by various authors before, lodgepole pine (Pinus contorta) is the most commonly attacked by MPB, thus, areas where chosen, where lodgepole pine is one of the most dominant species.
+This information was based on a visual analysis of raser data containing the most dominant species in 30 m by 30 m grid cells. ![Frequency of tree species within the surrounding area of each MPB survey point for the years 2011, 2019, 2020, and 2021](%22graphics/freq_species_11_19_20_21.png%22) ![Frequency how often each tree species was the most dominant within one cell for each area of interest and cumulative.](%22graphics/freq_species_19_20_21_cum.png%22)

 Information on accessibility is based on the road network available through the government of Alberta ([Government of Alberta, 2021a](#ref-GravelRoad2021), [2021b](#ref-PavedRoad2021)), since all